shotgunsoftware/python-api/docs/cookbook/attachments.rst

     the size of the file in bytes.

 - **id** (:obj:`int`):
-    The internal ShotGrid id for this Attachment entity.
+    The internal Flow Production Tracking id for this Attachment entity.

 - **attachment_links** (:obj:`list`):
     A list of entity dictionaries used for linking Attachments to multiple entities.